-One of the most frequent questions we get from the general public is, when will rejuvenation therapies arrive?
-Whilst young people might be able to wait for a few more decades, those in middle age are much more concerned.
+One of the most frequent questions we get from the general public is “When will rejuvenation therapies arrive?”
+While young people might be able to wait for a few more decades, middle-aged people are much more concerned.

-According to statistics, new drug/therapy development takes 17 years on average, but the countdown only begins at the moment when the underlying mechanisms are investigated well enough – which cannot be said about the mechanisms of aging.
+The development of new drugs and therapies takes 17 years on average, but this only begins when the underlying mechanisms are investigated well enough, which cannot be said about the mechanisms of aging.
 We have made great progress in understanding aging in the last decade thanks to the march of technology.

 So, what is holding back the pace of the research on aging, and what we can do to foster progress?

 Research on aging began a long time ago.
-Back in 1900s, the pioneer immunologist Elie Metchnikoff, vice-president of Pasteur Institute in Paris, wrote: “Aging is a disease and it should be treated like any other”.
+Back in the 1900s, the pioneer immunologist Elie Metchnikoff, vice president of the Pasteur Institute in Paris, wrote, “Aging is a disease and it should be treated like any other.”
 His work helped to shape interest in aging as a manageable problem.

 Some might think it was a conspiracy, but there is actually a much more simple explanation: there are many factors that are holding back progress.
-These bottlenecks are not easy to address; they are surprisingly persistent, and they are the main reason we are still suffering from age-related diseases like Alzheimer’s, diabetes type 2, stroke, cancer, and osteoarthritis.
+These bottlenecks are not easy to address; they are surprisingly persistent, and they are the main reason why we are still suffering from age-related diseases like Alzheimer’s, type 2 diabetes, stroke, cancer, and osteoarthritis.

 Lack of support for early-stage studies on the aging processes and potential ways to address them

-We have made huge strides in the last decade or so, and we know a great deal about the processes and damages aging causes, but sadly this does not mean we know enough.
+We have made huge strides in the last decade or so, and we know a great deal about the processes and damages that aging causes, but, sadly, this does not mean that we know enough.
 There is much more to be learned in order to develop effective interventions and therapies to address these processes, and this is where basic science comes in.
-These types of studies are high-risk ones; they are intended to find out what works and what doesn’t, so some negative results are unavoidable.
+These types of studies are high-risk; they are intended to find out what works and what doesn’t, so some negative results are unavoidable.

-Even if a scientific group is lucky enough to get a positive result, these studies are usually done in cells or in animals – and never in humans.
-There is no final product one can start selling after the study, which is why business is not very keen to fund this type of research: technically, this is a donation, not an investment.
+Even if a scientific group is lucky enough to get a positive result, these studies are usually done in cells or animals – never in humans.
+There is no final product to immediately start selling after the study, which is why business is not very keen to fund this type of research; technically, this is a donation, not an investment.

-Here is the dilemma: the knowledge created in these studies is crucial for us to progress to the drug development stage, but there are not many people who aspire to become philanthropists and save the day for the whole of humanity, and of course for themselves.
+Here is the dilemma: the knowledge gained from these studies is crucial for therapies to progress to the drug development stage, but there are not many people who aspire to become philanthropists and save the day for the whole of humanity, including themselves.

-Solution: Educating people regarding the role of basic science in drug development and how it affects the timescale
+Solution: Educating people regarding the role of basic science in drug development and how it affects development time

 The countdown to accessible therapies against aging will not start unless each mechanism of aging is well understood.
 If all of them were understood right now, you would still need to wait for another 17 years to get a full range of therapies against aging.

-Normally it is the government who finances basic science, but breakthrough projects have less chance to get support
+Normally, it is the government that finances basic science, but breakthrough projects have less chance to get support

-This is why these kinds of projects have less support from the government than the mainstream studies of a single disease like Alzheimer’s or cancer.
+This is why these kinds of projects have less support from the government than the mainstream studies of a single disease, such as Alzheimer’s or cancer.

 In the case of government funding, the money goes from the taxpayer to the government treasury, where its future allocation is decided, and then to specific research institutions whose plan of research falls within the mainstream priorities.